-This course will cover all aspects of proposing and executing a research and development task for the U.S. Government.
-Case studies on how to identify, interpret, and respond to Broad Agency Announcements.
-Creating preliminary response, including quad charts and white papers.
+This course will cover all aspects of proposing and executing a research and development task in response to Broad Agency Announcements.
+Creating preliminary response, including guad charts and white papers.
 Techniques for providing a rough order of magnitude (ROM) cost.
 Preparing the full final proposal, including abstract, statement of work, schedule, milestones, deliverables, risk mitigation, preplanned follow-on efforts, procurement, subcontracts, describing the labor mix, and developing a full cost proposal.
 Attention will be given to protection of proprietary information, protection of intellectual property, and to compliance with Federal Acquisition Regulations (the FAR).
 The course will culminate with the execution of a mock project, with final deliverables, and final closeout of the project.
 Examples from Federal R&D projects in public domain will be used throughout the course.
 Offered during fall semester.
+(3)

-EE-710 Design for Reliability & Manufactur
+EE-710 Design for Reliability and Manufacturing

 Design methodology and standards applied in the construction and assembly of electronic circuits for reliability.
 Redundancy, parallel structure and majority rule circuits.
 Materials and component selection.
 Vibrational analysis, thermal analysis and packaging.
 Classification of hardware for commercial, military or space applications.
 MIL-spec and IPC standards discussed.
 Normally offered during summer semester.
-Prerequisite: graduate status.
 (3)